Oracle Java Licensing and Audit FAQ Guide

 This is a common concern.
 The responsibility depends on the agreements in place:

 - Check Vendor Agreement: First, see if your vendor’s license or contract with you includes Java.
-Some software vendors have an OEM agreement with Oracle, allowing them to provide you Oracle’s JRE as part of their product.
+Some software vendors have an OEM agreement with Oracle, allowing them to provide you with Oracle’s JRE as part of their product.
 If so, the vendor’s contract might say that the necessary Java runtime is included in the product license (and the vendor would handle compliance with Oracle).

 - If Not Mentioned: If the vendor simply says “requires Java” but doesn’t provide a licensed copy, then your organization is responsible for having a proper Java license.
 In that case, running the vendor’s application on Oracle Java means you need a Java SE Subscription or a non-Oracle JDK.